 - Pure vanilla extract

-🔪 How to Make Keto Chocolate Chip Cookies
+🔪 How to Make Almond Flour Cookies

-Preheat your oven to 325F.
+Preheat your oven to 335°F.

 You can make these chocolate chip cookies whatever size you like, but you'll just have to adjust the baking time accordingly.

 And speaking of leftovers, for a Neapolitan flavored treat, crumble one of these Keto chocolate chip cookies over a serving of this Strawberry Ice Cream.